 - It can be soaked in cold water and used over and over.

 - If too many polymer granules are used in the tube, the polymer will ooze through the fabric tube.
-Generally, two teaspoons is all that is needed.
+Generally, two teaspoons are all that is needed.